KaiDubauskas/LyricGuesser/README.md

 ### Email: kai.w.dubauskas@vanderbilt.edu

 ## Description
 Web-based game where users guess the lyrics of an artist of their choosing.
+Built in 72 hours as a part of the interview for Vanderbilt Change++

 ## Demonstration
 ![](demonstration.gif)